 Now, I drink coffee on special occasions and usually only a couple of times per month max.

-Here is how I quit – I did it gradually.
+Here is how I quit coffee – I did it gradually.
 Every few days I reduced it a little bit more.

 I started doing half regular and half decaf for a while.
 Then I reduced it to 1 cup per day (only in the morning).